Barcelona Metro line 1: Route

 The line runs from Hospital de Bellvitge, in the municipality of L'Hospitalet de Llobregat, and Fondo, in Santa Coloma de Gramenet.
-Most of the line is underground, except for a short section between Plaça de Sants and Santa Eulàlia stations.
+Most of the line is underground, except for a short elevated section running parallel to Rodalies de Catalunya mainline trains between Plaça de Sants and Santa Eulàlia stations with an intermediate stop at Mercat Nou.

-Between Catalunya and Arc de Triomf stations, L1 shares tunnels with an ADIF owned main line railway, carrying RENFE operated Rodalies de Catalunya suburban passenger services.
+Between Catalunya and Arc de Triomf stations, L1 shares tunnels with an ADIF owned main line railway, carrying Renfe operated Rodalies de Catalunya suburban passenger services.
 With four tracks in the tunnels, the outer tracks carry L1 metro services whilst the middle two tracks carry main line services.
 At Catalunya station, the L1 metro trains stop at side platforms, whilst the Rodalies de Catalunya trains serve an island platform.
 At Arc de Triomf station, the Rodalies de Catalunya trains stop at side platforms, whilst the L1 trains serve platforms in flanking single track tunnels.
 At the intermediate Urquinaona station, the L1 metro trains stop at side platforms, whilst main line trains do not stop.